-We have been informed that ,The BSE Limited has granted "Listing Approval " for listing of 6,90,000 Equity Shares of Rs.
+We have been informed that ,The BSE Limited has granted "Listing Approval" for listing of 6,90,000 Equity Shares of Rs.
 2/- each at a premium of Rs.
-32/- per issued to prompters and non promoters on a preferential basis pursuant to conversion of warrants vide letter dated March 16, 2020 and "Trading Approval" for trading in said securities vide letter dated April 29,2020.
+32/- per share issued to prompters and non promoters on a preferential basis pursuant to conversion of warrants vide letter dated March 16, 2020 and "Trading Approval" for trading in said securities vide letter dated April 29,2020.

-We have relied on the representations made by the Company and its officers for systems and mechanisms formed by the Company for compliances under the laws and regulations applicable to the Company as referred hereinabove and verification of documents and records on test check basis however due to pandemic of COVID 19, physical verification was not possible.
+We have relied on the representations made by the Company and its officers for systems and mechanisms formed by the Company for compliances under the laws and regulations applicable to the Company as referred hereinabove and verification of documents and records on test check basis however due to prevailing circumstance of COVID-19 pandemic, physical verification was not possible.
 During the period under review the Company has generally complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, mentioned hereinabove except the following;

-- A. During the year under review, the company has paid listing fees alongwith with additional fees as per Regulation 14 of Chapter III of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 due to late payment of listing fees to the BSE Limited. - B. During the year under review, the website of the company is not fully updated, as per the requirement of Regulation 46 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, however, the Company had assured that necessary details will be updated on website shortly. - C. During the year under review, fine of Rs.
-5,60,000/-+ applicable tax has been imposed on company by the BSE Limited vide email dated February 3,2020 for Non Compliance of Schedule XIX of the SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018 erstwhile 108(2) of the SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009 ("ICDR), as application for listing of 6,90,000 Equity Shares issued upon conversion of warrants was delayed by 28 days by the company. - D. During the year under review, the company has formed CSR Committee and as per section 135 (5) of The companies Act, 2013 the company is required to spend 2% of average net profit of the company made during the three immediately preceding financial years towards Corporate Social Responsibility as per CSR Policy.
-However it has been noted that the company has not spent any amount towards CSR activities as required under the provisions of The Companies Act, 2013.
-The company has, as required under the provisions of the companies Act, given necessary clarifications in the directors report showing reasons for not spending of CSR during the year.
+- (A) During the year under review, the company has paid listing fees alongwith with additional fees as per Regulation 14 of Chapter III of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 due to late payment of listing fees to the BSE Limited. - (B) During the year under review, the website of the company is not fully updated, as per the requirement of Regulation 46 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, however, the Company had informed that necessary details will be updated on website shortly. - (C) During the year under review, fine of Rs.
+1,75,000/- + applicable tax has been imposed on company by the BSE Limited vide email dated January 18, 2021 for Non Compliance of Regulation 23 (9) of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 for Non-compliance with disclosure of related party transactions on consolidated basis for the half year ended September, 2020.
+The company submitted a representation giving reasons for non compliance stating that "Major Accounting staff was affected with COVID.
+So, no one was present to give details for the same."
+On the grounds of representation, the BSE Limited waived the penalty vide its mail dated June 25, 2021. - (D) During the year under review, the company has constituted CSR Committee and pursuant to provisions of section 135 (5) of The companies Act, 2013 every company is required to spend 2% of average net profit of the company made during the three immediately preceding financial years towards Corporate Social Responsibility as per CSR Policy.
+We have been informed that as per calculation to ascertain CSR liability based on the financial statements, the company is required to spend 8.99 Lakhs towards CSR in the current financial year.
+However, We have been informed that the company is having carried forward balance of unspent CSR amount of the previous year also and spend 12.02 Lakhs towards CSR Activities till March 31, 2021 and the remaining unspent CSR amount will be contributed towards CSR activities as required under the amended provisions of The Companies Act, 2013 before September 30, 2021.
+The company has, as required under the provisions of the companies Act, given necessary explanation/clarifications in the director's report relating to CSR activities and company's liability towards CSR.